kinojms/obsidian-notes/STCLOUD/VIII. Storage.md

 # Databases
 ## Amazon Relational Database Services
-- RDS, PaaS, Managed SQL DB
+- Relational Database (RDS), PaaS, Managed SQL DB
 - managed service - the cloud manages the service FOR you (like configurations) so you can focus on your data
 - SQL
 - vertical scale - many entries, same columns
 - *if you are confident in your skills in handling databases, it might be better to opt for VMs instead*
+## Amazon DynamoDB
+-